List of Amazon products and services: Retail goods

-Amazon's Subscribe & Save program offers a discounted price on an item (usually sold in bulk), free shipping on every Subscribe & Save shipment, and automatic shipment of the item every one, two, three, or six months.
+Amazon's Subscribe & Save program offers a discounted price on selected items (usually ones often reordered), free standard shipping on every Subscribe & Save shipment (starting from the second order), and automatic shipment of the item every two to six weeks or one to six months.

-In 2013, Amazon launched its site in India, Amazon.in.
+In 2013, Amazon launched its site in India, Amazon. in.
 It started with electronic goods.
-In July 2014, Amazon said it would invest $2 billion (Rs 12,000 crore) in India to expand business, after its largest Indian rival Flipkart announced $1 billion in funding.
+In July 2014, Amazon said it would invest $2 billion (Rs 12,000 crore) in India to expand the business after its largest Indian rival Flipkart announced $1 billion in funding.

 In 2014, Amazon sold 63% of all books bought online and 40% of all books sold overall.

 In 2015, a study by Survata found that 44% of respondents searching for products went directly to Amazon.com.

 On September 30, 2015, Amazon announced the launch of Merch by Amazon, a service intended to help content creators generate revenue through the sale of branded T-shirts and other merchandise items such as long sleeve shirts, sweatshirts, hoodies and PopSockets grips, designed by creators and sold, produced and fulfilled by Amazon.
 Since the summer of 2018, the service has also been available on the European marketplaces in Germany and Great Britain.
+In June 2022, the service was renamed Amazon Merch on Demand.

-In October 2015, Amazon announced a new handmade marketplace called Handmade By Amazon, already having 5,000 sellers from 60 countries and 80,000 items for sale.
-The platform is designed for artisans to sell their good directly to the public, similar to the platform Etsy.
+In October 2015, Amazon announced a new handmade marketplace called Handmade By Amazon, which already has 5,000 sellers from 60 countries and 80,000 items for sale.
+The platform is designed for artisans to sell their goods directly to the public, similar to the platform Etsy.

-In September 2020, Amazon launched Luxury Stores on its mobile app, where Oscar de la Renta become the first and only label to partner with the firm.
+In September 2020, Amazon launched Luxury Stores on its mobile app, where Oscar de la Renta became the first and only label to partner with the firm.